 This startup was founded in 2011 by Martin Tangney, who also founded the Edinburgh Napier University’s Biofuel Research Center in 2007.
 The result of the ABE, Acetone-Butanol-Ethanol process that utilizes bacterial fermentation is a biofuel called biobutanol.

 In 2017, the Celtic Renewables team showed the potential of biobutanol by driving a Ford Focus around the Napier University campus.
 This promising biofuel can be used to replace regular fuel without the need for any adjustments to a car’s engine.

 One of the global challenges of renewable energy startups is funding, which is why the next entry on our list does just that. responsAbility Renewable Energy Holding is a Nairobi-based company headed by CEO Chris Bale that finances and co-develops renewable energy projects in sub-Saharan Africa.

 responsAbility realized there was a gap in the market - while most large companies fund large energy projects, small and medium-sized startups are left in the dust.
 What’s more, there’s an increasing demand for affordable energy in sub-Saharan Africa, a fact that’s become even more evident during the covid-19 pandemic.

-So, responsAbility’s target group for investing and co-development are small and medium-sized renewable energy startups in different project stages, which can range from development to operations.
-To date, the company’s portfolio includes the funding and co-development of various hydropower and solar energy projects.
+So, Serengeti Energy’s target group for investing and co-development are small and medium-sized renewable energy startups in different project stages, which can range from development to operations.
+To date, the company’s portfolio includes the funding and co-development of various hydropower, wind, and solar energy projects.

 For both ecological and financial reasons, large organizations and companies have started to branch out into the renewable energy startups sector to cover a part of their energy needs.
 Cherry Street Energy is an Atlanta-based startup founded by Michael Chanin and operating since 2015 offering solar energy solutions to large-scale clients, such as universities and municipal buildings.